Written by Paul J Bucknell on March, 05, 2020

 Summary

-Are we willing to come out of our public lives and meet Jesus quietly?
-Are we ready to see the experiences, the reputation, the earnings, or is our shame defining us?
+Are we willing to step away from our public lives and meet Jesus quietly?
+Are we ready to face our experiences, reputation, earnings, or are we being defined by our shame?
 Can we start over in the right way?
 Nicodemus did.
+Are we open to the idea that our teachings, knowledge, and common sense might have gaps, and that we need to learn from Jesus Christ?

 48 No one of the rulers or Pharisees has believed in Him, has he?
 49 But this crowd which does not know the Law is accursed.”
 50 Nicodemus (he who came to Him before, being one of them) said to them, 51 “Our Law does not judge a man unless it first hears from him and knows what he is doing, does it?”
 (John 7:48-51)